techgrounds/techgrounds-anj-dtmr/week-3/03_security_01.md

 Issue 3: nmap -v -sn 192.168.0.0/16 10.0.0.0/8

 Issue 4: The only documentary I could find and understand about nMap was the one's how to install it.
 I tried the man nmap command and found out it also works with nmap.
-By reading the documentary + the resources about I earned how to use these different commands:

-I made sure I to update my Linux machine first.
+By reading the documentary + the resources about I learned how to use these different commands, I made sure I to update my Linux machine first:

 ```
 sudo apt-get update